How to deflate a Lazy Spa hot tub

-If it’s the end of another happy season spent hot ‘tubbing, it’s time to give your home spa the break it deserves.
+Knowing how to deflate a hot tub is the key to ending ‘hot tub’ season on a high!
+So you are at the end of another successful season spent ‘hot tubbing’, and the time has come to give your home spa the break it deserves.
 If you’re wondering how to deflate a hot tub, you might be surprised to find how quick and easy it is.

 Yet it’s actually a small part of the overall process of getting your tub ready to place in storage.
 Remember – these items are often significant investments.